Skip to Content

 complications.
 Even though surgery usually reduces their pain, other

-complications may occur, such as
+complications, such as

 Treatment other than surgery